caohieu04/nameUSADB/README.md

 # Optimize "USA Birth Name Database" with Trie

 ## About
-  Inspired by Hussein Nasser's video, I created my first mini-project in Go to optimzie regex-like query with Postgresql and [go-pq](https://github.com/go-pg/pg) package.
+  Inspired by Hussein Nasser's video, I created my first mini-project in Go to optimize regex-like query with Postgresql and [go-pq](https://github.com/go-pg/pg) package.

 ## Performance